 The fact is that these communities continue to expand and thrive.
 Many of the more progressive members of the Mennonite community now control large import-based retail enterprises outside of their own communities, while our towns and cities continue to starve for revenue and infrastructure improvements.

-We ought to learn from the Mennonites and adopt some of their principles to build all our Belizean communities in a similar way, but we also need to integrate these productive people into our mainstream economy, and we must ensure that the economic benefits are shared in an equitable manner.
+We ought to learn from the Mennonites and adopt some of their principles to better plan and to build all our Belizean communities in a similar way, but we also need to integrate these productive people into our mainstream economy, and we must ensure that the economic benefits are shared in an equitable manner.

 Neulands Community was an eye-opener for me, beyond our vision, in plain sight.